coreos/coreos-assembler/README.md

 $ cosa build
 ```

-Each build will write an OSTree commit into `$PWD/repo/` as well
+Each build will create a new directory in `$PWD/builds/`, containing the
-as generate VM images in `$PWD/builds/`.
+generated OSTree commit (as a tarball) and the qemu VM image.

 Next, rerun `cosa build` and notice the system correctly
 deduces that nothing changed.
 You can run `cosa fetch`